 Back in May 2017, the Coalition government announced plans to establish a new body to handle complaints relating to organisations right across Australia’s financial system.
 The announcement was in response to the Ramsay Review, which investigated problems with existing financial sector external dispute resolution and complaints arrangements.

 The aim of AFCA is for consumers and small businesses to have access to free, fast and binding dispute resolution, rather than needing to use the court system.
 AFCA replaces the Superannuation Complaints Tribunal (SCT), the Financial Ombudsman Service (FOS) and the Credit and Investment Ombudsman (CIO).
-For information about how these complaints bodies operated (and still operate as they process the pre-November 2018 backlog), see SuperGuide articles Super complaints: What happens when your super fund lets you down? and Problem with your adviser or super fund?
-A 2-step plan to resolve it!
+For information about how these complaints bodies operated (and still operate as they process the pre-November 2018 backlog), see SuperGuide articles How to make a complaint about your super fund and What to do if you have a problem with your super fund or financial adviser

 AFCA: How does it work?